-Due to the complexity of the upper back muscles, I recommend including both chin ups and a horizontal pulling exercise in the Elastic Strength program.
+Due to the complexity of the upper back muscles, I recommend including both chin ups and a horizontal pulling exercise in the Get Strong! program.

 Chin ups are the best vertical pulling multi-joint exercise for the latissimus dorsi and biceps, but they do not properly load the trapezius function of scapular retraction.
 To properly train the trapezius you need inverted rowing or fulcrum 90º pull ups to the sternum.

-Inverted rowing is easier than 90º pull ups to the sternum, so many people will have to use this exercise when they start the Elastic Strength program.
+Inverted rowing is easier than 90º pull ups to the sternum, so many people will have to use this exercise when they start the Get Strong! program.